Unheard of roughly a decade ago, Costa Maya is quickly becoming a favorite of passengers.

 Hang Out by the Pool in Port

 As you exit the ship you’ll make your through the port area where there are lots of shops, restaurants, and things to see.
 One draw is a massive swimming pool where cruise guests can lounge and swim — complete with swim-up bars.
-It’s free to swim and hang out, making it a good option if you’re looking for an affordable way to spend the day.
-Simply walk into the port area and you’ll run into the pool.
+It’s free to swim and hang out if you buy something from the nearby restaurants, making it a good option if you’re looking for an affordable way to spend the day.
+Simply walk into the port area, and you’ll run into the pool.

 Explore the Kohunlich Ruins

 We’ve mentioned Chacchoben, but Mayan ruins are common in this area.
-Kohunlich is a larger ruin site than Chacchoben, but it’s also about two hours from Costa Maya.
-As a result, fewer people seem to visit.
-If you want to explore a major archaeological site without the crowds, this is a solid option.
+Kohunlich is another site that’s about two hours from Costa Maya.
+Fewer people seem to visit given the distance.
+That means if you want to explore a major archaeological site without the crowds, this is a solid option.

 Have a Slice at Pizza Papi

 Hidden back in the small town near the port is a highly rated pizza joint — Pizza Papi.
 Described as “Bob Marley meets Day of the Dead,” the vibe is unique and the pizza looks amazing.
 It’s a fun place to grab a cold drink, eat hot, wood-fired pizza, and realize that there is nowhere else like it in the world.
 One thing to know is that the restaurant doesn’t open until evening, so you’ll need to have a late visit in port to be able to check it out.